bigcommerce/stand-with-ukraine-backend/README.md

 ## Overview

-Stand With Ukraine is a BigCommerce Marketplace application.
+[Stand With Ukraine is a BigCommerce application][app_store_link].
 It allows merchants to easily add a widget to their storefront with a customized message and list of Charities that the merchant would like their shoppers to visit and support.

+## Repositories

+- [Frontend Components][frontend_repo]
+- [Backend Components][backend_repo]

 ## Getting Started

-This repo contains the backend components of the app.
-The [frontend components are available in this repo.][frontend_repo]

 - `apps/server` is a rust http server that implements the OAuth callback flow for BigCommerce [Single Click Apps][single_click_apps] and uses the [BigCommerce Management APIs][bigcommerce_api_docs] to inject the widget using the [Script API][script_api].
 For information on how to develop apps for BigCommerce stores, see our [Developer Portal][dev_portal].
 - `apps/exporter` is an program that exports data from the database and updates a google spreadsheet with the install status and widget removal feedback.
 It is scheduled to run every hour and allows the product/business teams to access this data without needing database access.